cristianastan2/AOES-CLIM670-NCAR-CESM-Troubleshooting/_episodes/03-diagnostics.md

 > Once the averages are done, you can submit the diagnostics script:
 >
 > ~~~
-> qsub -A UGMU0041 lnd_diagnostics
+> qsub -A UGMU0049 -q main lnd_diagnostics
 > ~~~
 > {: .language-bash}
 >